Skip to main content

 Best practices

-Be specific in your requests - Instead of “improve the model,” say “add customer retention metrics” Review changes carefully - Check that AI modifications match your business understanding Use business terminology - Describe changes using language your team understands Test after changes - Ask questions in the main interface to verify improvements work as expected
+Be specific in your requests - Instead of “improve the model,” say “add customer retention metrics” Review changes carefully - Check that modifications match your business understanding before saving Use business terminology - Describe changes using language your team understands Test after changes - Ask questions in Ask mode to verify improvements work as expected

 Next steps